douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * efiki - to affect
 * efiko - effect
 * egala - equal
+* egaldigi - to level, to make equal
 * egaleco - equality
 * egali - to equal
 * ege - extremely